rocket/rocket/README.md

     //Beats per minute of your demo tune
     BPM = 170,

-    //The resolution between two beats, four is usually fine eight adds a bit more finer control ROWS_PER_BEAT = 8,
+    //The resolution between two beats, four is usually fine,- eight adds a bit more finer control ROWS_PER_BEAT = 8,

     //we calculate this now, so we can translate between rows and seconds later on